Make your moonshine the old-fashioned way with this recipe for Popcorn Sutton Moonshine.

 The Right Equipment for Moonshining

-At How to Moonshine we offer a 5 Gallon Copper Alembic Moonshine Still Starter Kit.
-This hand soldered kit is the perfect piece of equipment for both new and experienced moonshiners as well as boutique distilleries.
+At How to Moonshine we offer the Copper Top All-in-One Still Kit.
+This hand soldered kit is the perfect piece of equipment for both new and experienced moonshiners.

 This copper still is a perfect choice for producing quality whiskey as well as brandy, gin, rum and vodka.
 You can taste the difference in quality when you use a copper still.
-Popcorn Sutton knew the importance of copper.
+Popcorn Sutton knew this.
 That is why he only used a copper still to produce his family’s 100 year old recipe.